neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 -----

-Keywords: Systems engineering and theory, Government, Environmental management, Industrial relations, Best practices, Performance analysis, Object oriented modeling, Electronic warfare
+Keywords: Systems engineering and theory, Government, Environmental management, Industrial relations, Best practices, Performance analysis, Object-oriented modeling, Electronic warfare

 1. Problem Statement: There is a need for systems integration in a system, and developers need to know how their design choices can affect the integration process complexity